 - Investors have 45 days (from closing on their current property) to identify up to three replacement properties and 180 days to close on and acquire them.

-For more information on 1031 exchanges, see 26 U.S. Code § 1031.
+For more information on taking advantage of a 1031 tax deferred exchange, see 26 U.S. Code § 1031.
 If you are looking for new multifamily properties in the Columbus, Ohio area, contact Brown Multifamily Advisors.